 I’m Sammi Holland.
 I am 23 years old and from a small town on the South Island of New Zealand.
 I married my best friend and hunting buddy, James Holland.
 I currently own a company with my parents (rural mowing), contracting out large commercial mowers and other units.

 This female hunter feature is for Sammi Holland.
 Here we go!

 Why do you love to hunt or fish?

 I was raised to love the outdoors, so no matter what I do in the outdoors I fall in love.
 Fishing has always been my go-to as since I could walk dad had me out on the river fishing my wee heart out and teaching me the ways.
 Hunting, on the other hand, didn’t come into my life until I was a teenager.
 Since starting I haven’t been able to stop.
 People always ask me why I’m so in love with what I do, and to be honest, there is no way to describe the feeling that providing your own meat or the feeling the places we go give you.

 When was your first hunting or fishing trip, and how old were you?

 I have been fishing since I could walk and hunting since a teenager.
-Best memories though are fishing with dad on the side of a river without a care in the world and just being with my old man .
+My best memories though are fishing with Dad on the side of a river without a care in the world and just being with my old man.

 What do you like most about hunting, fishing, cooking, and spending time outdoors?